Karl-Heinz Boseck

 He was exempted from war service due to a disease.

-He was an assistant of the German mathematician Alfred Klose(de) at Berlin University, and had great influence in the faculty during World War II.
+He was an assistant of the German mathematician Alfred Klose at Berlin University, and had great influence in the faculty during World War II.

 At the first mathematicians camp 1–3 July 1938 in the youth hostel of Ützdorf(de) near Bernau, he lectured "On the development of student science work".

 He was department chairman for natural science at Berlin University, and had great influence on Ludwig Bieberbach who was leader of the "seminar" (may be institute); with course of time even more power shifted from Bieberbach to Boseck.